 The Illinois Onsite Safety and Health Consultation Program helps Illinois small businesses meet current OSHA regulations and develop an ongoing safety and health program, through onsite safety surveys, industrial hygiene surveys, health and safety program audits, training and education, and management program development and assistance.
 These consulting services are provided at no cost to the business.

-The Illinois Small Business Job Creation Tax Credit gives small business owners, with 50 employees or less, a $2,500 tax credit for each new, eligible job created.
+The Illinois Small Business Job Creation Tax Credit gives small business owners, with 50 employees or less, a $2,500 tax credit for each new, eligible job created prior to June 30, 2011.
 More information is at jobstaxcredit.illinois.gov.

 The Small Business $mart Energy Program (SB$E) provides energy efficiency technical services for small to medium-sized, for-profit businesses.
 The technical services can identify opportunities for energy savings through intelligent building design and efficient building components and systems.
 SB$E services are provided by the Smart Energy Design Center (SEDAC) with staff from the University of Illinois at Champaign-Urbana School of Architecture and the Geothermal Heat Pump Consortium.
 SEDAC works with building owners, business operators, architects, engineers, contractors, and other industry professionals to incorporate this whole building approach.

 The Employer Training Investment Program (ETIP) supports Illinois workers' efforts to upgrade their skills in order to remain current in new technologies and business practices, enabling companies to remain competitive, expand into new markets and introduce more efficient technologies into their operations.
 ETIP grants may reimburse Illinois companies for up to 50 percent of the cost of training their employees.
 Grants may be awarded to individual businesses, intermediary organizations operating multi-company training projects, and original equipment manufacturers sponsoring multi-company training projects for employees of their Illinois supplier companies.